CosmicCanCodes/Tudu-list/README.md

-Of course my Mentor Brian was very helpful with cleaning up the code and completing the project.
+Of course the guidance of my Mentor Brian Macharia was very helpful with cleaning up the code and completing the project.
+Thank you!